jayshah5696/jayshah5696.github.io/_posts/2024-09-03-applied_rag.md

     F --> G[Indexed Data]
 ```

-- **Data Cleaning:** Ensure that your data is error-free and well-structured.
-This is the foundation of any successful RAG system, as clean data leads to more accurate retrieval and generation.
+- **Data Cleaning:** Ensure that your data is error-free, well-structured, and properly formatted.
+This is the foundation of any successful RAG system, as clean and consistently formatted data leads to more accurate retrieval and generation.
+Additionally, converting your data into a standardized markdown format can significantly enhance the downstream generation task.
+Markdown's structured nature makes it easier for models to parse and understand the content, leading to more coherent and contextually relevant outputs.
+[Here](https://github.com/jayshah5696/til/blob/main/unstructored/demo.ipynb) I something implement after extracting the text from unstructured to convert it in markdown format.

-- **Chunking:** Experiment with different chunk sizes and strategies to optimize retrieval.
-For better context availability, I recommend using chunk sizes of 700-800 tokens with overlaps.
-This approach ensures that the retrieval process captures sufficient context, which is crucial for generating coherent and relevant responses.
+- **Chunking:** To optimize retrieval, it's essential to experiment with different chunk [sizes](https://huggingface.co/spaces/m-ric/chunk_visualizer) and strategies.
+I recommend using chunk sizes of 700-800 tokens with overlaps to ensure better context availability.
+This approach helps capture sufficient context, which is crucial for generating coherent and relevant responses.
+For simplicity, I prefer focusing on sentence-level or token-level chunking.
+You can explore more on this topic through research done by chromadb on [chunking strategies](https://research.trychroma.com/evaluating-chunking).

 - **Embedding Models:** Select appropriate embedding models and consider fine-tuning them for your specific needs.
-Start with off-the-shelf models, but as you gather more data (at least 200-300 queries), fine-tuning an open-source model can significantly outperform proprietary options.
+Start with off-the-shelf models, but as you gather more data (at least 2000-2500 queries), [fine-tuning](https://towardsdatascience.com/task-aware-rag-strategies-for-when-sentence-similarity-fails-54c44690fee3) an open-source model can significantly outperform proprietary options.
 This allows you to tailor the embeddings to your specific domain, improving retrieval accuracy.

 - **Metadata:** Leverage metadata to enhance the retrieval process.
-Incorporating metadata is essential—use Named Entity Recognition (NER) to extract key information from each chunk or PDF.
+Incorporating metadata is essential—use [Named Entity Recognition](https://www.altexsoft.com/blog/named-entity-recognition/) (NER) to extract key information from each chunk or PDF.
 Even if you’re not utilizing all the metadata right away, it’s advantageous to include as much information as possible.
 This approach provides flexibility for future enhancements and improves the precision of your retrieval system.

 - **Multi-Indexing:** Consider using multiple indices to handle varied query types effectively.
 This approach allows your system to be more versatile, catering to different types of queries with specialized indices, thereby improving overall retrieval performance.

 #### Augmentation/Generation Stage

 - **Baseline Retrieval with BM25 (Best Match 25):** Start with a simple yet effective baseline retrieval method like **BM25 (Best Match 25)**.
-BM25 is a tf-idf on steroids that ranks documents based on the frequency of query terms in each document, adjusted by the document length.
+[BM25](https://bm25s.github.io/) is a tf-idf on steroids that ranks documents based on the frequency of query terms in each document, adjusted by the document length.
 It’s a great starting point for retrieval tasks because of its simplicity and effectiveness in many scenarios.

-- **Query Transformation:** Once you have a baseline with BM25, consider implementing techniques such as query rephrasing or sub-query generation to further improve retrieval accuracy.
-These transformations can help in better aligning the query with the indexed documents, especially when dealing with more complex queries.
+- **Query Transformation and Expansion:** Once you have a baseline with BM25, consider implementing techniques such as query rephrasing, sub-query generation, or query [expansion](https://python.useinstructor.com/examples/search/) to further improve retrieval accuracy.
+While query rephrasing and sub-query generation can help in better aligning the query with the indexed documents, query expansion can increase recall by including synonyms or related terms.
+However, note that while query expansion can retrieve a broader set of relevant documents, it may not necessarily increase precision.

 - **Retrieval Parameters:** Adjust parameters like the number of documents retrieved and the search method (e.g., BM25, vector-based retrieval) to optimize results.
 Start with BM25 and then experiment with more advanced methods as needed.

 - **Reranking Models:** After retrieving documents with BM25, use reranking models to prioritize the most relevant results.
 Reranking can be particularly useful when the initial retrieval set is large, allowing you to refine the results based on more sophisticated criteria like semantic relevance or user intent.
-Cohere reranking model is game changer.
+Cohere [reranking](https://github.com/AnswerDotAI/rerankers) model is game changer.

 - **Monitor each metric:**  To ensure my RAG system is performing optimally, monitor the BM25 score, semantic cosine distance, and the reranking model score for each query.
 This allows you to debug and fine-tune my system.
 By tracking these metrics, you can identify any issues with the retrieval process, such as whether the model is accurately capturing the user's intent or if the reranking model is effectively prioritizing relevant documents.
 This data helps in understanding the system's strengths and weaknesses, allowing us to make informed decisions about how to improve its performance.